xiangshen-dk/serverless-production-readiness-java-gcp/services/quotes/README.md

 # Test JIT image
 http -A bearer -a $TOKEN  https://quotes-ndn7ymldhq-uc.a.run.app/random-quote http -A bearer -a $TOKEN  https://quotes-ndn7ymldhq-uc.a.run.app/quotes

+# Test JIT image - Docker image built with Dockerfile
+http -A bearer -a $TOKEN  https://quotes-docker-ndn7ymldhq-uc.a.run.app/random-quote http -A bearer -a $TOKEN  https://quotes-docker-ndn7ymldhq-uc.a.run.app/quotes

 # Test Native Java image
 http -A bearer -a $TOKEN https://quotes-native-ndn7ymldhq-uc.a.run.app/random-quote